Kozea/WeasyPrint/docs/tutorial.rst

 PDF or PNG file.

 Without arguments, these methods return a byte string in memory.
-If you pass a file name or a writable file-like object, they will write there directly instead. (**Warning**: with a filename, these methods will overwrite existing files silently.)
+If you pass a file name or a writable :term:`file object`, they will write there directly instead. (**Warning**: with a filename, these methods will overwrite existing files silently.)